jazzbre/nativefiledialog-beef/README.md

 ## Linux
 - To build prerequisites run *./build_linux.sh* (EXPERIMENTAL - tested just that it builds and links on Ubuntu 20.04 LTS with WSL2)

+## Usage
+Open workspace and set Example as Startup project and Run!
+MacOS/Linux can be built and run with provided VSCode project (expects Beef git clone in the same root folder as this project).
+>>>>>>> e7469a6...
+NEW: VSCode multi-platform